 Note that not all habitats are accessible.
 If a particular habitat cannot be surveyed legally, do not trespass.

 When a block is considered complete, we ask that you divert your attention to other incomplete priority blocks.
-New sightings will still be accepted for completed blocks, and you should still submit such sightings if you notice them, but your help is more valuable if you can help complete other priority blocks.
+New sightings will still be accepted for completed blocks, and you should still submit such sightings if you notice them, but your time is more valuable if you contribute to other priority blocks.